OpenDataLiteracy/WSL-AMF/notes/99-notes-31July.md

 Yesterday met with Nic
 - keyword analysis: suggested make histogram of key words, see what best practices are and see if best practices are met.
+- Interview files will be zipped and added to the seperate interview repository.
+That repository will then be zipped and archived.

 The Jupyter Notebook is basically done.